More about Merlin

 Awards: The team’s efforts and projects were documented by Microsoft and Adobe, which cemented their burgeoning reputation as legal innovators.
 After the team was awarded several technology awards beyond the legal realm, in 1999, Adobe’s CEO nominated them to be enshrined in the Smithsonian Institute as part of the Computerworld-Smithsonian Innovation Archives where they joined such technology luminaries as Netscape, eBay and Fannie Mae (the first Internet-originated mortgage company).

-By 2000, so many people were hiring Tredennick’s team for legal technology services the firm decided to expand the business originally known as CaseShare.
-In 2005, the company changed its name to Catalyst, when Tredennick purchased the business from his law firm.
+By 2000, so many people were hiring Tredennick’s team for legal technology services the firm decided to spin out the business under the name Catalyst Repository Systems.
 Over the next decade and a half, Catalyst grew from a handful of employees to more than 180 employees across the world.
 Data under management grew from a few hundred gigabytes to petabytes stored in five data centers in the U.S. and Asia.
 Catalyst’s clients included many of the largest companies and law firms in the world.

 In January 2019, Catalyst was purchased by OpenText, a multibillion-dollar global technology company.
-Not ready to retire, Tredennick founded Merlin Digital Magic, Inc., where he was joined by an increasing number of his old team members.
+Not ready to retire, Tredennick founded Merlin Search Technologies Inc., where he was joined by an increasing number of his old team members.
 Their goal was to build software using the latest in open source and cloud technology to help clients automate review workflows and streamline compliance efforts.

 Download copies of CEO and Founder John Tredennick’s recent books: